tony-defa/swarm-cluster/apps/openldap/README.md

 OpenLDAP Software is an open source implementation of the Lightweight Directory Access Protocol.

 ### `openldap.yml`
-Contains OpenLDAP, a WebUI and data backup from [osixia](https://hub.docker.com/u/osixia).
+Contains OpenLDAP, a WebUI, Self-Service-Password (SSP) a UI that permits password changes and data backup from [osixia](https://hub.docker.com/u/osixia).

 ## Perquisites
 ### Storage